 Would You Let Elon Musk Into Your Mind?
 The Truth Behind Neuralink’s Brain Chips

-Elon Musk doesn’t just want to send rockets to Mars.
+Elon Musk doesn’t just want to send rockets to Mars or have a fleet of self-driving cars, he also wants to put chips in people’s heads.

-The cost would be about the same as an Apple Watch.
+The surgery would take about ten minutes, and the cost would be about the same as an Apple Watch.

 Sounds simple, right?
-A little too simple?
+A little too simple maybe?

 So…What Is Neuralink, Anyway?

-Brains, Bargain-Priced
+Brains, But Bargain-Priced

 Only Elon Musk would try to sell brain surgery the way Apple sells wrist candy.

-It’s about $1,000…the cost of a new iPhone or a shiny Apple Watch Ultra.
+Neuralink’s target price isn’t some unreachable six-figure medical bill, no, it’s about $1,000…the cost of a new iPhone or a shiny Apple Watch Ultra.

-That’s deliberate.
+That’s intentional.

 Call it marketing genius or just classic Musk showmanship, but price something like a gadget and suddenly it feels like one.